-In the wild, African egg-eating snakes live for around 5 years.
+In the wild, African egg-eating snakes live for an average of just 5 years.
 However, wild snakes could be eaten by predators, get diseases, or die when trying to eat an egg that’s too large.
-Egg-eaters live for up to 10 years longer in captivity than they do in the wild.

 According to the Animal Ageing and Longevity Database, common egg-eating snakes can live for up to 22 years in captivity.
-This is the maximum, though it suggests that your egg-eater could live for over 10 years if you treat it well.
+However, 10-15 years is the average life expectancy for a pet egg-eating snake.

 Do Egg Eating Snakes Make Good Pets?

-- They aren’t venomous, and they have no teeth.
+- They won’t bite you because they have no teeth

-- Egg-eating snakes stay relatively small, around 2-3 feet as adults.
+- Stay relatively small at around 2-3 feet as adults

-- Egg eaters start quite small, and male egg-eating snakes remain small as adults.
-For this reason, it can sometimes be hard to source food for them.
+- Egg eaters start off quite small, which makes feeding difficult.
+Male egg-eating snakes remain small as adults.
 Coturnix quail eggs, which are often the only ones available, can be too large.

-- The temperament of egg-eating snakes can be a bit variable.
-Some are calm and docile, while others become stressed out by interaction.
-You really won’t know until you take them home, though regular handling should help to tame them.
+- The temperament of egg-eating snakes can be variable.
+Some are calm and docile, while others become stressed out by handling.
+They’ll usually adjust once they realize that you’re not a threat.

-As long as you’re sure you can source their food, and you’re an experienced snake owner, an egg-eater could be a great companion.
-Consider the advantages and disadvantages, and decide whether this fascinating snake would be right for you.
-Here are some other good beginner pet snakes.
+As long as you’re sure you can source their food, an egg-eater could be a sound choice for a pet.
+Consider the pros and cons, and decide whether this fascinating snake would be right for you.
+If not, here are some other good beginner pet snakes for you to consider.